News

 of 8Fortuna

-Fill out the field below to become a VIP member.
+Fill in the field below to become a VIP member.
 You will then receive all exclusive offers by email!

-RESPONSIBLE GAMBLING: We are not responsible for losses incurred due to gambling at casinos or betting on betting sites related to any of our bonus offers.
-The player is responsible for the amount they are willing and able to play with.
+RESPONSIBLE GAMBLING: We are not responsible for any losses incurred through gambling in casinos or betting on betting sites related to any of our bonus offers.
+The player is responsible for the amount they are willing and able to play.
 Do not bet or gamble with money you cannot afford to lose.
 Do not chase your losses.
-Players have a responsibility to check the gambling laws in their country or jurisdiction, and they should do so before playing for money on any online gambling site.
+Players have a responsibility to check the gambling laws in their country or jurisdiction, and they should do so before wagering money on any online gambling site.

-WARNING: Offers on our site are subject to change or cancellation.
-We always recommend that players review the terms and conditions and check the bonus directly on the casino/betting company's website.
+WARNING: Offers on our site are subject to change or withdrawal.
+We always recommend that players review the terms and check the bonus directly on the casino or betting companies' website.

-18 years and older, new customers only, T&C Apply, play responsibly www.begambleaware.org
+18 years and over, for new customers only, T&C Apply, gamble responsibly www.begambleaware.org

 2025 Copyright © 8fortuna.com, All rights reserved.

-RESPONSIBLE GAMBLING: We are not responsible for losses incurred due to gambling at casinos or betting on betting sites related to any of our bonus offers.
-The player is responsible for the amount they are willing and able to play with.
+RESPONSIBLE GAMBLING: We are not responsible for any losses incurred through gambling in casinos or betting on betting sites related to any of our bonus offers.
+The player is responsible for the amount they are willing and able to play.
 Do not bet or gamble with money you cannot afford to lose.
 Do not chase your losses.
-Players have a responsibility to check the gambling laws in their country or jurisdiction, and they should do so before playing for money on any online gambling site.
+Players have a responsibility to check the gambling laws in their country or jurisdiction, and they should do so before wagering money on any online gambling site.

-WARNING: Offers on our site are subject to change or cancellation.
-We always recommend that players review the terms and conditions and check the bonus directly on the casino/betting company's website.
+WARNING: Offers on our site are subject to change or withdrawal.
+We always recommend that players review the terms and check the bonus directly on the casino or betting companies' website.

-18 years and older, new customers only, T&C Apply, play responsibly www.begambleaware.org
+18 years and over, for new customers only, T&C Apply, gamble responsibly www.begambleaware.org

 2025 Copyright © 8fortuna.com, All rights reserved.

-RESPONSIBLE GAMBLING: We are not responsible for losses incurred due to gambling at casinos or betting on betting sites related to any of our bonus offers.
-The player is responsible for the amount they are willing and able to play with.
+RESPONSIBLE GAMBLING: We are not responsible for any losses incurred through gambling in casinos or betting on betting sites related to any of our bonus offers.
+The player is responsible for the amount they are willing and able to play.
 Do not bet or gamble with money you cannot afford to lose.
 Do not chase your losses.
-Players have a responsibility to check the gambling laws in their country or jurisdiction, and they should do so before playing for money on any online gambling site.
+Players have a responsibility to check the gambling laws in their country or jurisdiction, and they should do so before wagering money on any online gambling site.

-WARNING: Offers on our site are subject to change or cancellation.
-We always recommend that players review the terms and conditions and check the bonus directly on the casino/betting company's website.
+WARNING: Offers on our site are subject to change or withdrawal.
+We always recommend that players review the terms and check the bonus directly on the casino or betting companies' website.

-18 years and older, new customers only, T&C Apply, play responsibly www.begambleaware.org
+18 years and over, for new customers only, T&C Apply, gamble responsibly www.begambleaware.org

 2025 Copyright © 8fortuna.com, All rights reserved.